 1. Mow Lawns

-One easy way for teenagers to make money is by mowing lawns in their neighborhood.
+One easy way for teenagers to make money is by mowing lawns in their neighborhoods.
 This is an excellent option for those who enjoy being outside and don’t mind getting some exercise.
 Plus, it’s a relatively easy job that doesn’t require any special skills or training.

 It doesn’t cost any money to start as long as you have a lawn mower you can use, and it’s relatively easy to find your first few clients.
 This can be an ideal way to make money in the summer.